Skip to main content

 Controller FRU Replacements (failed controller replacement)

-The Controller FRU Replacement process has been updated to include NLF licenses along with the legacy 28-character keys.
-When a replacement controller is shipped, the new Serial Number is assigned both license types, so the user has the ability to deploy the system using any ONTAP version.
-The user must retrieve the licenses for the new System Serial Number from NSS and apply them to the replacement controller within 90 days (same as today).
+• When a replacement controller is shipped, the new Serial Number is assigned both license types, so the user has the ability to deploy the system using any ONTAP version.

 Controller Upgrades (e.g., AFF A700 to AFF A900)

 • When a Controller upgrade is purchased, the existing System Serial Number must be provided and the existing licenses for that system are identified.
-Equivalent licenses are then assigned to the new (upgrade) System Serial Number and will be available on NSS after the Sales Order is fulfilled.
+Equivalent licenses are then assigned to the new (upgraded) System Serial Number and will be available on NSS after the Sales Order is fulfilled.

-• When implementing the PCM upgrade, go to NSS and retrieve the new licenses for the PCM Serial Number and install them when the system boots up.
+• When implementing the PCM upgrade, go to NSS and retrieve the new licenses for the PCM Serial Number, and install them when the system boots up.

 • Due to a known issue, the NLFs for the new Serial Numbers will have a capacity value of “1”.
 This is a display issue only and will not impact product operation.